awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 This parameter is not supported for Windows containers\.
 The hard limit of CPU units to present for the task\.
 It can be expressed as an integer using CPU units, for example `1024`, or as a string using vCPUs, for example `1 vCPU` or `1 vcpu`, in a task definition\.
 When the task definition is registered, a vCPU value is converted to an integer indicating the CPU units\.
 For tasks hosted on Amazon EC2 instances, this field is optional\.
 If your cluster does not have any registered container instances with the requested CPU units available, the task will fail\.
 Supported values are between `128` CPU units \(`0.125` vCPUs\) and `10240` CPU units \(`10` vCPUs\)\.
-For tasks hosted on Fargate, this field is required and you must use one of the following values, which determines your range of supported values for the `memory` parameter:
+For tasks hosted on Fargate \(both Linux and Windows containers\), this field is required and you must use one of the following values, which determines your range of supported values for the `memory` parameter:
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html)

 `memory`